 Have you ever thought about how to grow snow peas (Pisum sativum var. saccharatum)?
-Snow peas are a cool season vegetable that are quite frost hardy.
+Snow peas are cool season vegetables that are quite frost hardy.
 Growing snow peas requires no more work than growing other varieties of peas.

 How to Grow Snow Peas

 Before planting snow peas, be sure temperatures are at least 45 F. (7 C.) and that all chance of frost for your area has passed.
-Although snow peas can survive frost, it’s better if it isn’t necessary.
+Although snow peas can survive frost, it’s better if it can be avoided.
 Your soil should be ready for planting snow peas.
 Make sure it is dry enough; if the soil is sticking to your rake, it’s too wet to plant.
-Wait until after the rains if you live in an area with heavy spring rain.
+Wait until after the rains if you live in an area with heavy spring rains.

 Depending on your climate, it may be beneficial to mulch around your growing snow peas to keep the soil cool during the hot weather of summer.
 This can also help prevent the soil from getting too soggy during times of hard rains.
 Avoid planting in direct sunlight; growing snow peas don’t like all day direct sunshine.

 Care of Snow Pea Plants

 When to Harvest Snow Peas

 Care of snow pea plants simply requires waiting and watching them grow.
 You can pick them when they are ready to be picked — before the pod starts to swell.
 Harvest your pea crop every one to three days for fresh snow peas for the table.
 Taste them off the vine to determine their sweetness.